JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

 my favourite bitlbee_.
 Now, with the rant out of the way we can go back to the question at hand…

-Cursor blinking is a severe annoyance for some people, and disabling it for GTK+ applications is really quite simple.
+Cursor blinking is a severe annoyance for some people(not me, I patch apps to add it), and disabling it for GTK+ applications is really quite simple.
 If you’re a gnome_ user then the setting to change blinking is in the keyboard properties dialog that can be found in the system menu.
 If you’re using KDE_ you should edit :file:`~/.gtkrc-2.0-kde`.
 If you’re using neither gnome or KDE you can add a directive to your :file:`~/.gtkrc-2.0`:

 .. code-block:: cpp